ARP Instruments: Decline

 The demise of ARP Instruments stemmed from financial difficulties following development of the ARP Avatar, a synthesizer module virtually identical to the ARP Odyssey without a keyboard and intended to be played by a solid body electric guitar via a specially-mounted hexaphonic guitar pickup whose signals were then processed through discrete pitch-to-voltage converters.

 Although an excellent, groundbreaking instrument by all accounts, the Avatar failed to sell well.
 ARP Instruments was never able to recoup the research and development costs associated with the Avatar project and after several more attempts to produce successful instruments such as the ARP Quadra, ARP 16-Voice & 4-Voice Pianos, and the ARP Solus, the company finally declared bankruptcy in May 1981.

-During the liquidation process, the company's assets and the rights to the manufacture of the 4-Voice Piano and also the prototype ARP Chroma – the company's most sophisticated instrument design to date – were sold to CBS Musical Instruments for $350,000.
-The project was completed at CBS R&D, and the renamed Rhodes Chroma was produced from 1982 to late 1983.
+During the liquidation process, the liquidators ordered Philip Dodds, chief engineer at ARP, to sell the assets he managed to sell the 4-Voice Piano and a working prototype of the ARP Chroma the company's most sophisticated instrument design to date—were to CBS Musical Instruments for $350,000.
+Dodds reassembled the former ARP development team at CBS to complete the Chroma primary the software and manufacturing now as Rhodes Chroma.
+It was produced from 1982 to late 1983.
 The instrument has a flexible voice architecture, 16-note polyphony, weighted, wooden keyboard action with 256 velocity levels, a single slider parameter editing system (subsequently implemented on the Yamaha DX7); and the inclusion of a proprietary digital interface system that predated MIDI.
-It was controlled internally by an Intel 80186 microprocessor.
+It was controlled internally by two processors, keybed scanning by Intel 8039 and a Motorola 68B09 generating all functions such as LFO, EG, etc.